 - d.
 Storing scratch etc. on RAMDisk could cause a supportability issue.
 Logs/Bundles etc. that depend on OSDATA partition cannot be reliably extracted anymoreWhat type of devices and interfaces is this KB referring to ?

 - We are mainly referring to devices that are unreliable, such as SD cards with unpredictable and unreportable endurance.

 - We are also referring to unreliable interfaces such as USB.

 - Please note that when we refer to SAS, SATA, NVMe, etc., we imply that these devices have to be supported in their native formats and not through any conversions (such as NVMe or SAS to USB)

-At the moment as long you apply the best practices to use SUB/SD Cards I don’t see any issues continuing to use this type of device to install vSphere, but you should start thinking to move that to an M.2 or another local persistent device as the standalone boot option.
+At the moment, as long you apply the best practices to use SUB/SD Cards, I don’t see any issues continuing to use this type of device to install vSphere.
+Still, you should start thinking about moving that to an M.2 or another local persistent device as the standalone boot option.

 Is this a good situation?
 No, but systems change from time to time.
-We have the same with some CPU versions that are supported in new versions and most of the time we cant install and need news servers.
+We have the same with some CPU versions supported in new versions, and most of the time, we can’t install and need news servers.
 I have that problem with my homelab HP G7, so why using SD cards should be different or so scandalous?